INESCTEC/predico-collabforecast/documentation/docs/home.md

 !!! warning "Important"
     This platform is a proof of concept, so there might be changes to improve the outcomes for all parties.

+This platform was developed and is maintained by (INESC TEC)[https://www.inesctec.pt/pt] Centre for Power and Energy Systems (CPES).

 ## Where to start?